-Farmers like you have a lot to think about everyday.
-Weather, crop yield, market prices, chemical usage and government policies are all elements you have to plan for and consider in your operations.
+As a farmer, you have a lot to think about everyday; weather, crop yield, market prices, chemical usage and government policies all need to be planned for and considered in ag operations.

 Insurance is an operating cost that you likely see every month on your balance sheet.
 Crop insurance, workers compensation insurance, livestock insurance and health insurance for your family are all examples.
 Insurance premiums typically rise with the frequency and cost of claims.

 You have a huge responsibility as a farmer to ensure the safety of your operation, whether it’s you and a few seasonal workers or a larger scale operation.
 Your workers place their safety and health in your hands.
 Your leadership and the culture you create on your farm will help ensure your team goes home safely to their family each evening.

 Here are a few simple steps you can take to build a strong safety culture on on your farm, while also reducing costs to your bottom line:

 Talk to your employees about the tasks that will be performed during the day, review the risks involved and discuss what steps will be taken to reduce those risks.
 Encourage each employee to speak up and share stories or ideas.

 Talking about safety to start the work day only takes a few moments, but sends a message about how much you prioritize safety.

 Are safety concerns openly discussed on your farm?
 Are workers encouraged to speak up without fear of punishment, ridicule or dismissal?

 The more employees are encouraged to speak up, the more opportunities you will have to identify an issue before it becomes an accident.

 Often when an incident occurs we are quick to blame.
 The truth is, people do make mistakes, but it’s not intentional.
 Most mistakes happen because we didn’t set the employee up for success.
 Ask yourself and your team: